Dental crowns (“caps”) – What are they? When is one needed?

 - Improving a tooth’s appearance.

-The advantage of a crown.
+Advantages of a crown.

 B) Strengthening teeth.

-C) Using porcelain dental crowns to improve the appearance of teeth.
+C) Improving the appearance of teeth.

 Dental crowns only make the best choice for making cosmetic changes in situations where they simultaneously serve other purposes, such as restoring teeth to their original shape or strengthening them.
 If those applications aren’t needed, then it’s best to at least consider alternative approaches first.

 You should always consider the alternatives.